 - Guardianship Requirements: Monitor the implementation of requirements for guardianship legislation and make recommendations needed to improve, enhance, and/or complete implementation.

-Health & Human Services (HHS) Committee
+Health and Human Services (HHS) Committee

 - Wrongful Birth Effects: Examine the cause of action known as “wrongful birth.”
 The study should examine its history in Texas, its effect on the practice of medicine, and its effect on children with disabilities and their families.
 Examine related measures proposed or passed in other states.